bootstrapworld/curriculum/lessons/Data-Science/scatter-plots/langs/en-us/slides.md

 When you created the scatter plot by hand, you started with a Table.
 Then you plotted a series of dots, using one column for your x's, one column for your y's, and the `name` column to provide a label for each dot.

 The `scatter-plot` function works exactly the same way: it starts with a table, and then needs to know which columns to use for labels, xs, and ys.
-Here's the contract:
+Here's the Contract:

 `scatter-plot :: (t::Table, ls::String, xs::String, ys::String)`{style="font-size:15pt"}